Bloopers©, Goofs, Mistakes

 Leia says that she remembers her real mother as beautiful and kind, but sad.
 While these things are true, it would be impossible for Leia to remember them, since Padmé died minutes after giving birth.

 The Imperial commander tells his men to "bring those two down here," referring to the droids.
-I can't see Artoo in that shot, can you?"
+I can't see Artoo in that shot, can you?

-Look closely at the band of rebels held prisoner by the Imperial troops on Endor.
+Take a good look at the band of rebels held prisoner by the Imperial troops on Endor.
 Among them, standing with his hands on his head, is that Biker Scout they captured earlier.
 Guess he couldn't convince the Stormtroopers he was on their side.

+Is this Han or some other rebel?
 To trick the Imperials into opening the bunker door, Han puts on a helmet and radios them from inside a scout walker that all is secure.
 By the time the doors are opened, he is on the ground next to the bunker door sans helmet.
 While this would be possible if the Imperials were relatively slow to come out, it seems like a waste of energy for Han to rush over there when other rebels could easily have taken care of things.

 Annakin's ghost is dressed exactly like Yoda and Obi-Wan, a costume he never wore in his lifetime.